Edrex1128/DoGEED/README.md

 |  LKLD   | 0.956 | 0.957 | 0.958 | 5.5 |
 | DoG&EED | 0.960 | 0.961 | 0.963 | 7.2 |

-Comparison with deep learning models on the COCO benchmark.
+Comparison with deep learning models.
 Pc and IoU are chosen as the metrics.

 |  Methods   |    plane    |    human    |    bear     |    zebra    | clock       | ship        | bus         | dog         |
 |:----------:|:-----------:|:-----------:|:-----------:|:-----------:|-------------|-------------|-------------|-------------|